janovekj/fini/site/docs/essentials/the-machine-object.md

 Meanwhile, `counterMachine.context.maxCount` is "globally" defined, and is accessible in all states.

-Finally, these state matchers are also very handing when determining what to render:
+Finally, these state matchers are also very handy when determining what parts of our UI we should render:

 ```tsx
 return (